 Points likelihood: 63% Last points: 2018 Last DNF: 2010

 Along with sixteenth, tenth is the Albert Park grid slot which has gone the longest without a DNF.
-Last season marked the first time since Adrian Sutil’s retirement in 2010 that the driver starting tenth has failed to score at Albert Park.
-Sergio Perez finished only thirteenth in last year’s race.
+The last race here in 2019 marked the first time since Adrian Sutil’s retirement in 2010 that the driver starting tenth has failed to score at Albert Park.
+Sergio Perez finished only thirteenth in the 2019 race.
 Jenson Button is the only driver to score a podium finish from tenth on the grid here, doing so with third place in 2014.

 Points likelihood: 58% Last points: 2018 Last DNF: 2015